 In this case the relative difference in each pair is calculated.
 This is done by dividing the difference of each pair with the mean value of the pair.
 This difference is then squared.
 These are summed.
 The sum is divided by 2 times the number of duplicate determinations.
-The square root is taken for that value to give the Relative Standard Deviation of Reproducibility (RSD_B).
+The square root is taken for that value to

-- 10.4.8 The combined uncertainty associated with the procedure is the value of RSD_R : $u = RSD_R$ - 10.4.9 Expanded uncertainty U = k (coverage factor for 95% confidence) x RSD_R
+- 10.4.8 The combined uncertainty associated with the procedure is the value of RSD_R: $u = RSD_R$ - 10.4.9 Expanded uncertainty U= k (coverage factor for 95% confidence) x RSD_R